How Your Love Makes Me Feel

 "How Your Love Makes Me Feel" is a song written by Trey Bruce and Max T. Barnes, and recorded by American country music group Diamond Rio that reached the top of the Billboard Hot Country Singles & Tracks chart.
 It was released in May 1997 as the first single from their Greatest Hits compilation album.
 Having held the Number One position for three weeks in the United States, it is the band's longest-lasting Number One hit.
-It became the band's second number one hit and their first since "Meet in the Middle" in 1991.
+It became the band's second number one hit and their first since their debut single "Meet in the Middle" in 1991.
 It also reached number one in Canada.

 Content

 In this song, the narrator, tells his significant other the unusual way her love makes him feel.
 The song is in the key of C Major, before transposing upward to D Major on the last repetition of the chorus.
 In the verses, the main chord progression is C-F-Am-G-C-G/B-F-Am-G, and in the chorus, the progression is C-D7-F-G7 five times.